frederic-perez/AmE-dictionary/data/dictionary.md

 __rhapsody__ _n_ :mute:[r~~h~~apsody] __1__ (music) A composition free in structure and highly emotional in character.
 __rhathymia__ _n_ :two: Carefree behavior; light-heartedness.
 The state of being carefree. _Syn_ light-heartedness
 __rhetoric__ _n_ :pencil2::five::hammer: _State rhetoric._ _From divisive rhetoric to civil dialogue._
+__rhetorical question__ _n_ A rhetorical question is a question that isn’t intended to be answered.
+The point of asking the question is to make an audience think or to cause an emotional reaction.
+Example: Can we really know what our place in the universe is?
+We have asked ourselves this question for millennia.
 __rheum__ _n_ :two: A watery or thin mucous discharge from the eyes or nose. :es: legaña
 __rheumy__
 __rhinestone cowboy hat__